 - Original proof of Social Security number for each person on the application. - Original Birth Certificates showing proof of age for each person on the application.
 (Also accepted is a state driver's license, a state ID or a federally issued ID for those eighteen [18] years of age or older.
 Hospital footprints are accepted as a temporary proof of age for infants). - Children who are subject to a joint custody agreement but live with one parent at least 51% of the time will be considered members of the household.
 "51% of the time" is defined as 183 days of the year, which do not have to run consecutively.
 Legal documentation must be provided for families who claim joint custody or temporary guardianship.
 In the event of a dispute, or where custody is listed as equal, HACP will review court documents, where the child's money (child support, SS, etc.) is being sent, and where the child is registered for school to make a determination as to where the housing subsidy is apportioned.
-In the event of a dispute, or where custody is listed as equal, HACP will review court documents, where the child's money (child support, SS, etc.) is being sent, and where the child is registered for school to make a determination as to where the housing subsidy is apportioned.
+In the event of a dispute, or where custody is listed as equal, HACP will review court documents, where the child's money (child support, SS, etc.) is being sent, and where the child is registered for school to make a determination as to where the child's money (child support, SS, etc.) is being sent, and where the child is registered for school to make a determination as to where the housing subsidy is apportioned.